-In addition to this mega event, many local communities hold their own smaller-scale holiday parades in late November and early December that are worth keeping an eye out for.
+In addition to this mega-event, many local communities hold their own smaller-scale holiday parades in late November and early December that are worth keeping an eye out for.

 On the other side of the river, Downtown St. Paul gets its own outdoor ice rink every winter from the end of November to early February, too.
 Located in the heart of the city next to the Landmark Center and Rice Park, the Wells Fargo WinterSkate rink is surrounded by holiday lights of the city.